NIKKU-29/VinesAndCompany/README.md

-# Wines & Co.
+# Vines & Co.

 ### Overview:
-**Wines & Co.** is a modern e-commerce platform designed to offer users a seamless experience when browsing and selecting wines.
+**Vines & Co.** is a modern e-commerce platform designed to offer users a seamless experience when browsing and selecting wines.
 The site features an elegant design, intuitive navigation, and smooth transitions that ensure a delightful user journey.

 ### Features:
 - **Visual Appeal:**